Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-1-server-setup.md

 Next we want to mount the secondary storage volume that we created in a previous step.

 1. Verify that the volume is attached to your instance.

     CommandResponse

-    ```
+    ```bash
     sudo fdisk -l
     ```

 2. Create a new partition.
 If the previous command shows a file path different from `/dev/sdc`, use that instead in the commands below:

-    ```
+    ```bash
     sudo mkfs.ext4 /dev/sdc
     ```

 3. Create a new mount point:

-    ```
+    ```bash
     sudo mkdir /mnt/data
     ```

 4. Mount the new partition:

-    ```
+    ```bash
     sudo mount /dev/sdc /mnt/data
     ```

 5. Verify that the partition was created by running the following command:

-    CommandResponse

-    ```
+    ```bash
     sudo lsblk -o NAME,PATH,SIZE,FSAVAIL,FSUSE%,MOUNTPOINT
     ```

 6. Set the volume to be mounted automatically.
 Open `/etc/fstab`:

-    ```
+    ```bash
     sudo nano /etc/fstab
     ```

 7. Add the following line to the bottom of the file:

-    ```
+    ```bash
     /dev/sdc /mnt/data ext4 defaults,noatime,nofail 0 2
     ```

 8. Save the file with `Ctrl+O` and then `Enter`.

 9. Exit nano with `Ctrl+X`.

 ### 8. Move the home directory <a href="#move-the-home-directory" id="move-the-home-directory"></a>